japila-books/spark-sql-internals/docs/physical-operators/ProjectExec.md

 `ProjectExec` is <<creating-instance, created>> when:

-* link:spark-sql-SparkStrategy-InMemoryScans.adoc[InMemoryScans] and link:hive/HiveTableScans.adoc[HiveTableScans] execution planning strategies are executed (and request `SparkPlanner` to link:spark-sql-SparkPlanner.adoc#pruneFilterProject[pruneFilterProject])
+* [InMemoryScans](../execution-planning-strategies/InMemoryScans.md) and [HiveTableScans](../hive/HiveTableScans.md) execution planning strategies are executed (and request `SparkPlanner` to link:spark-sql-SparkPlanner.adoc#pruneFilterProject[pruneFilterProject])

 * [BasicOperators](../execution-planning-strategies/BasicOperators.md#Project) execution planning strategy is executed

 * `DataSourceStrategy` execution planning strategy is requested to [creates a RowDataSourceScanExec](../execution-planning-strategies/DataSourceStrategy.md#pruneFilterProjectRaw)

-* `FileSourceStrategy` execution planning strategy is requested to link:spark-sql-SparkStrategy-FileSourceStrategy.adoc#apply[plan a LogicalRelation with a HadoopFsRelation]
+* `FileSourceStrategy` execution planning strategy is requested to [plan a LogicalRelation with a HadoopFsRelation](../execution-planning-strategies/FileSourceStrategy.md#apply)

 * `ExtractPythonUDFs` physical optimization is requested to link:spark-sql-ExtractPythonUDFs.adoc#apply[optimize a physical query plan] (and link:spark-sql-ExtractPythonUDFs.adoc#extract[extracts Python UDFs])